libbyshoop/database-book/_sources/index.rst

   *Mastering Data Modeling, A User-Driven Approach*, by John Carlis and Joseph Maguire.
 Addison-Wesley Professional, 2000.
 ISBN 9780134176536

+This book is not a full reference to the SQL standard or its implementation in SQLite.
+You should practice looking up additional details about the syntax presented here.
+If you are using another database system for your work, you will want to have useful references on hand for it.
+What you see here will be examples to get you started.

 This book is not a substitute for attempting more data creation and analysis of larger sets of data, using different database management systems.
 I strongly suggest that you practice the techniques you see here by attempting increasingly more sophisticated queries on larger databases using MySQL, Postgres, Oracle, or SQLite installed on a server, virtual machine, desktop, or laptop.
 This book presents the basics, and you should practice further with your own data.

 Part 1: From conceptual models to SQL data creation